ibrahiem96/poke-readme-action/README.md

 # Poke Readme Action

-Poke Readme Action is a Github action that allows you to pull
+Poke Readme Action is a Github action that allows you to pull pokemon sprites from the public pokemon API and add it to your Github READMEs

 ![image](https://user-images.githubusercontent.com/11240575/210016262-8f323377-576d-424f-b328-cf002a3789ec.png)